 Peter Hohenberger, MD, is Head of the Division of Surgical Oncology and Thoracic Surgery at the Medical Faculty Mannheim, University of Heidelberg.
 He is a boarded surgeon in visceral and vascular surgery as well as in thoracic surgery and surgical intensive care.
 He got his professional education at the University of Erlangen and, was trained in psychology and pathology.
 His surgical qualifications were received at the University of Heidelberg.
 He held senior positions at the Department of Surgery, University of Heidelberg as well as at Charité, Berlin.
 He is a surgical oncologist now specialized in the treatment of GIST and soft tissue tumors and is the Past-Chairman of the EORTC Soft Tissue and Bone Sarcoma Group.
 He is a collaborator to EORTC organisation (GI, melanoma and STBSG) since the 1980s and has been member of the Protocol Review Committee as well as to the Board of EORTC for nine years each.
 His center has participated in major multinational randomized studies on the treatment of GIST and sarcoma.
 Trial activities also include the EU-funded EUROSARC and CONTICANET consortia.
 MITIGATE is a most recently started research network pursuing the treatment of imatinib-resistant GIST.
 He served on the faculty of the AACR/ASCO/FECS course on Methods of Clinical Cancer Research for seven years and is also member to the advisory board of SPAEN (Sarcoma Patients Euronet), Das LEBENSHAUS and was one of the initiators of SOS-DESMOID.
 In addition, the Mannheim center hosts the German Interdisciplinary Sarcoma Group (GISG).

-Prof. Bernd Kasper studied Medicine at the University of Heidelberg.
-In 2001, he finalised his thesis at the German Cancer Research Centre (DKFZ) dealing with new treatment strategies for chronic myelogenous leukaemia patients using the tyrosine kinase inhibitor imatinib.
-To deepen his training, he stayed in London (Imperial College School of Medicine, Hammersmith Hospital, Department of Haematology) and Brussels (Jules Bordet Institute, Medical Oncology Clinic).
+Prof. Bernd Kasper studied Medicine at the University of Heidelberg and received his MD degree from Heidelberg University in 2000.
+In 2001, he finalised his thesis at the German Cancer Research Centre (DKFZ) in Heidelberg, dealing with new treatment strategies for chronic myelogenous leukaemia patients using the tyrosine kinase inhibitor imatinib.
+To deepen his training, he stayed in London (Imperial College School of Medicine, Hammersmith Hospital, Department of Haematology), Brussels (Jules Bordet Institute, Medical Oncology Clinic) and South Kerala, India.
 In 2007 and 2008, he specialized in Internal Medicine and Medical Haematology/Oncology at the Department of Internal Medicine V at the University of Heidelberg.
-Currently, he works together with Prof. Peter Hohenberger at the Sarcoma Unit of the Interdisciplinary Tumor Center Mannheim (ITM) at the Mannheim University Medical Center, University of Heidelberg.
-Since 2011, he is the Leading Physician and coordinator of the ITM.
-Since 2002, his special interest lies in the treatment of patients with bone and soft tissue sarcomas including GIST and desmoids.
-He is head of the study center of the German Interdisciplinary Sarcoma Group (GISG) and is active in national and international study groups (AIO, EORTC).
+Currently, he works at the Sarcoma Unit at the Mannheim Cancer Center (MCC), University of Heidelberg.
+Prof. Kasper has a life-time professional dedication to patient care and research in soft tissue sarcomas (STS), desmoid-type fibromatosis (DF) and gastrointestinal stromal tumors (GIST).
+He is head of the study center of the German Interdisciplinary Sarcoma Group (GISG).
+He seves as the current Chair of the EORTC Soft Tissue and Bone Sarcoma Group (STBSG) and is member of the Board of Directors of the Connective Tissue Oncology Society (CTOS).
+Prof. Kasper has authored around 100 scientific publications.
+He is dedicated as board member to patient organizations dealing with STS, DF and GIST on the national and international level such as SPAEN, NLMSF, and DTRF.

 Dr. Lefkowitz is a radiologist specializing in abdominal and musculoskeletal imaging and he has a particular interest in imaging of soft tissue tumors.
 Currently, he is involved in several prospective and retrospective research projects evaluating the treatment response of desmoid tumors to medical therapy and the associated changes seen on MRI.